-I live in Moncton, New Brunswick, where I continue to hone both my craft and my vision.
+Dan lives in Moncton, where he continues to work, teach, and hone both his craft and his vision.

-Over the past few years I have been drawn to landscape photography.
-I prefer to stay close to home, capturing local scenes and settings, and highlighting the natural, rugged, and inherent beauty of the Maritimes.
-I am particularly attracted to coastal settings, to the merger of land, sea, and horizon, and to its inherent minimalism.
-I find similar beauty, art, and solace along the Tantramar marshes.
+I stay close to home, highlighting the natural, rugged, and inherent beauty of the Maritimes.
+I am particularly drawn to coastal areas and to the merger of land, sea, and horizon.

 Whenever possible, I prefer minimalism, negative space, and the ability to isolate my subjects within both their surroundings and the final composition.
 I often work in black and white.
 I use a minimum of post-processing - I capture scenes, I don't create them.